cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 ### Definitions

-`Interchain Swap`: a IBC token swap protocol, built on top of an automated marketing making (AMM) system, which leverages liquidity pools and incentives.
+`Interchain swap`: a IBC token swap protocol, built on top of an automated marketing making system, which leverages liquidity pools and incentives.
 Each chain that integrates this app becomes part of a decentralized exchange network.

-`AMM`: stands for Automated Market Makers, which are decentralized exchanges that pool liquidity and allow tokens to be traded in a permissionless and automatic way.
+`Automated market makers (AMM)`: are decentralized exchanges that pool liquidity and allow tokens to be traded in a permissionless and automatic way.
 Usually uses an invariant for token swapping calculation.
 In this interchain standard, the Balancer algorithm is implemented.

 `Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.